rnb3ds/docs-site/docs/en/html/api-reference/constants.md

 ---
-title: Constants & Errors - HTML
+title: "Constants & Errors - HTML"
-description: Constants and error types for CyberGo HTML, including default limits, sentinel errors, and structured error types with errors.Is/errors.As support.
+description: "Constants and error types for CyberGo HTML, including default limits, sentinel errors, and structured error types with errors.Is/errors.As support."
 ---

 # Constants & Errors